oneapi-src/level-zero-spec/scripts/core/PROG.md

         numRegionsX, numRegionsY, 1
         };

-    // Encode dispatch command
+    // Append dispatch command
-    ${x}CommandListEncodeDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);
+    ${x}CommandListAppendDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);

     // Update image pointers to copy and scale next image.
     ${x}FunctionSetArgumentValue(hFunction, 0, sizeof(${x}_image_handle_t), &src2_image);
     ${x}FunctionSetArgumentValue(hFunction, 1, sizeof(${x}_image_handle_t), &dest2_image);

-    // Encode dispatch command
+    // Append dispatch command
-    ${x}CommandListEncodeDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);
+    ${x}CommandListAppendDispatchFunction(hCommandList, hFunction, &dispatchArgs, nullptr);

     ...
 ```

 ${"###"} <a name="arg">Function Dispatch</a>
-In order to invoke a function on the device you must call one of the CommandListEncodeDispatch* functions for
+In order to invoke a function on the device you must call one of the CommandListAppendDispatch* functions for
 a command list.
-The most basic version of these is ::${x}CommandListEncodeDispatchFunction which takes a
+The most basic version of these is ::${x}CommandListAppendDispatchFunction which takes a
 command list, function, dispatch arguments, and an optional synchronization event used to signal completion.
 The dispatch arguments contain group dispatch dimensions.